conda-incubator/conda-store/docs/user_guide.md

 ### Docker Registry

-Conda-Store acts as a docker registry which allows for interesting ways to handle Conda environment.
+conda-store acts as a docker registry which allows for interesting ways to handle Conda environment.
 In addition this registry leverages [conda-docker](https://github.com/conda-incubator/conda-docker) which builds docker images without docker allowing for advanced caching,